Developers often view app performance testing as a necessary evil. It is undoubtedly a complicated, time-consuming, and costly process.

 The crucial criteria of performance for an application are response time, load time, speed, and scalability.
 These are not simple terms; they lead to lengthy testing processes.

 And, to make the complexities of the process easier, there are various tools available for testing mobile app performance.
-These tools have evolved into more efficient versions over the years.
+These mobile app test tools have evolved into more efficient versions over the years.

 No points for concluding that mobile app performance testing is mandatory!
 But, as mobile app developers, you can’t do everything yourself.
 However, performance testing is a function that will determine the future of your brand; hence, it cannot be taken lightly.